Daniel Carlton, Facilitator (Poetry)

 He has appeared in Orange is The New Black, Rise Up: The Legacy of Nat Turner, For Our Sins, Out of My Hands, Dark Seed, and Angels Over Tuskegee.
 Mr. Roberts is excited to be able to share knowledge, techniques and inspiration with young people.

-Jeff McRae is a Master of Home Renovation.
-His specialty is Floor Care.
-He can install a new floor or make an old floor look like new.
-Jeff McRae has decades of experience.
-Now, he is sharing his experience with the youth of the New York City School System.
+Jeff McRae is a NYC Licensed Contractor and master of home remodeling and renovation.
+With decades of experience remodeling kitchens, bathrooms & basements, Jeff is now sharing his experience with students through our new Trade Skills program!
 How cool is that!?!
-In a stroke of genius, Jeff decided to teach basic floor maintenance techniques by having his students create their own Chess Boards which involves many of the same techniques used in installing a new wood floor.
-Once the young people have learned the required skills and mastered them, they can learn to transfer these techniques to hardwood floors.
-Also, they get to take home the fine finished they created with their own hands.
+In a stroke of genius, Jeff decided to teach basic floor techniques by having his students create their own Chess Boards which involves many of the same techniques used in maintaining a new hardwood floor.
+Once the young people have learned the required skills and mastered them, they can learn to transfer these techniques to repairing, installing, sanding & refinishing hardwood floors.
+Also, they get to take home the fine finished board they created with their own hands!